TO MAKE AN ENQUIRY ABOUT THERAPY

 Our referral psychotherapist will contact you once a therapist able to match your requirements has been located.
 If we are unable to place you, we will keep you informed and offer advice on alternative sources of help, if necessary.

-At times, it may be necessary to arrange an assessment meeting with an ICC therapist to discuss your request for psychotherapy in more detail.
-This is an opportunity to ensure that the form of individual, or group, psychotherapy the ICC offers is suitable for you.
-If our form of therapy is suitable, referral to an ICC therapist will follow this assessment meeting.
+Sometimes we will advise a preliminary assessment meeting with an ICC therapist to discuss your request for psychotherapy in more detail, so that you and the assessing therapist can ensure that the psychotherapy offered at the ICC is right for you.
+If our form of therapy is suitable, referral to an ICC therapist will be recommended.

 This vacancy will be held open for you for 2 weeks to give you time to contact the therapist.
-Due to the limited number of all of our vacancies – and the high demand for ICC psychotherapy – it is important that you make contact with the therapist within this 2 week period.
-We cannot guarantee that the vacancy will remain available for you after this period.
+Due to the limited number of all of our vacancies – and the high demand for ICC psychotherapy – we cannot guarantee that the vacancy will remain available for you after this period.

-Fees for on-going therapy will be discussed and agreed between you and your therapist.
+Fees for on-going therapy will be discussed and agreed between you and your therapist, although the therapist will have some awareness of your financial circumstances.

 Engaging with psychotherapy requires a commitment of time and money.
-Fees for continuing psychotherapy are agreed with your therapist during the initial meetings.
-The referral psychotherapist will be able to give you some indication of the fees, but the final agreement is made between you and your therapist.
+Times and fees for continuing psychotherapy are agreed with your therapist during the initial meetings.

 The ICC is not a crisis or emergency service, and our process necessarily takes time and care.
 Should you feel you need urgent assistance, we encourage you to consult your GP.
 It may also be helpful to telephone The Samaritans listening service on their free number – 116 123.
 You may also find it helpful to consult The Samaritan’s website.
 If you are unable to make contact with your GP, and feel that you are in imminent risk of self-harm, we advise you to seek help from your nearest hospital’s accident and emergency department.